rumblefishdev/restrict-ips-lambda/README.md

       stage: dev

-As I mentioned above Lambda@Edge functions need to be deployed in `us-east-1` region so we hardcode this value in the file.
+As we've mentioned above, Lambda@Edge functions need to be deployed in `us-east-1` region, so we hardcode this value in the file.

 Also it's worth to explain what `@silvermine/serverless-plugin-cloudfront-lambda-edge` is for.
-It's responsible for configuring the function priviledges to work with Lambda@Edge.
+It's responsible for configuring the function's IAM permissions to work with Lambda@Edge.
 It adds `"lambdaedge.aws.com"` as Principal of the AWS::Iam::Role created by the framework and allows this role to replicate the function to Edge locations.